birleadrian/money-converter-flutter/README.md

 # money_converter

-A converter with 2 currencies : EUR and RON.
+A converter with 2 currencies : EUR and RON using Flutter.

 ## Getting Started